 Olymel will close one of its slaughterhouses: concern at the Vallée-Jonction plant

-The Olymel company will announce Friday morning during a press briefing that it will close one of its pig slaughterhouses and the Vallée-Jonction plant, in Beauce, could be the one that will be affected.
+The Olymel company will announce Friday morning during a press briefing that it will close one of its pig slaughterhouses and the Vallée-Jonction plant, in Beauce, might be the one that will be affected.

 • Read also: Olymel closes two other factories in Quebec